 Le Sain Bol is a tiny restaurant with a minimal menu for a casual, fine-dining brunch experience.

-An unmarked exterior, snug on a small street off Laurier east, and intimate interior limited to a few shared tables, feels like the chef’s home.
+An unmarked exterior, snug on a small street off Laurier street has an intimate interior that feels like the chef’s home and limited to a few shared tables.

 The exceptional preparation and organic produce in these dishes sing.
 Le Sain Bol is like having a private chef cook for you in his kitchen and while that’s charming enough, Chef Frederick Houtin also puts together a five-course “intuition menu” on Friday nights by reservations only.